 Inside Google's ugly war against the homeless in LA

-Just published an important story (and a companion micro-documentary) about Google's relationship with the homeless community living near its campus on Venice Beach.
+I just published an important story (and a companion micro-documentary) about Google's relationship with the homeless community living near its campus on Venice Beach.
 It examines the behavior of this giant Surveillance Valley company from a different, less techno-centric perspective — and it ain't very pretty.
 Hint: it involves mace and pitbulls.

 VENICE BEACH, CA — How does Google, one of the most cash-rich and innovative companies in the world, propose to deal with the issue of homelessness in America?
 What's its 21st century, New Economy solution to disrupt and solve this difficult socio-economic problem once and for all?